akruszewski/gibl/manuscript/chapter3.md

 ## 3.4.
 Transactions

-In this section we will implement signing and verifying signatures.
+In this section we will implement the procedures for signing and verifying signatures.

 ### 3.4.1. `transaction-io.rkt`

 A `transaction-io` structure (transaction input/output) will be a part of our `transaction` structure.
-Think of this as the UTXO model implementation.
+The transaction input will be the blockchain address from which the money was sent, and the transaction output will be the blockchain address to which the money was sent.

 This structure contains a hash so that we're able to verify its validity.
 It also has a value, an owner and a timestamp.

 ```racket
 (struct transaction-io